 There are quite a few ways you can choose to price your courses, be it a flat fee, tiered, or usage-based.
 Each pricing model has various benefits, and hence you must experiment with them to figure out the best fit for your platform to maximize value to your learners and revenue for your business.
 Moreover, it is also important to ensure that your tech stack can allow you to roll out pricing in a matter of minutes and not months.

 For instance, Chargebee has a platter of pricing options that allows you to get your pricing right from the beginning and bring flexibility to your billing.

 Finally, everything you’ve done so far with pricing and payment options boils down to how you effectively manage your plans.
 Adding or removing courses from a plan is a fairly simple task.
 But what if you have to do this a hundred times on top of your existing code?
 The outcome will be a bloated product catalog where you have to go through endless workarounds even to make a fundamental change in your course catalog.
-Hence, it’s essential to have a lean catalog – one that allows you to efficiently manage multiple products and plans and lets you make changes without much code.
-We will discuss the features of a product catalog further in the next section.
+Hence, it’s essential to have a lean catalog.
+For example with Chargebee, you can efficiently manage multiple products and plans and make changes without much code.

 For more information on the different levers of the revenue engine and what your tech stack should enable you to do, read our guide on Scaling E-Learning Businesses through Experimentation.